Calindra/cartesi-proposals/proposal-01-PRNG.md

 -->

 The main contributions and benefits of this framework are:
-- It will increase the adoption and innovation of Cartesi by lowering the barriers of entry for web developers who want to create DApps using Cartesi.
+- It will increase the adoption and innovation of Cartesi by lowering the barriers of entry for web3 developers who want to create DApps using Cartesi.
 - It will enhance the user experience and satisfaction of game developers by providing a user-friendly interface for interacting with Cartesi technology.
 - It will foster the growth and development of the Cartesi community by providing a valuable resource and tool for DApp developers.